Communist Party of Vietnam: Left opposition

 Recognizing the Trotskyists' relative strength in organizing Saigon's factories and waterfront, the ICP cells in the city maintained a unique pact with the Trotskyists for four years in the mid-1930s.
-The two groups published a common paper, La Lutte ("The Struggle"), and presented joint "workers' lists" for Saigon municipal and colonial-council elections.
-After they rallied in August 1945 with other non-Communist forces demanding arms against the French, the Trotskyists were systematically hunted down and eliminated by their former party collaborators under the direction of Tran Van Giau, a fate shared by large numbers of Caodaists, independent nationalists and their families.
+The two groups published a common paper, La Lutte, and presented joint "workers' lists" for Saigon municipal and colonial-council elections.

+In August 1945, the Trotskyists joined other non-communist factions in demanding arms to fight the French.
+Shortly after, under the direction of Tran Van Giau, their former collaborators systematically hunted down and eliminated them, a fate shared by large numbers of Caodaists, independent nationalists and their families.

 First Indochina War (1945–1954)

+In March 1945, Imperial Japan overthrew the French colonial regime in Indochina, and the Vietnamese Emperor Bao Dai declared nominal "independence."
+However, by August 1945, Japan had surrendered to the Allies.
+Taking advantage of the power vacuum, the Viet Minh launched a nationwide uprising, leading to Bao Dai's abdication on the 25th.

-Following the August Revolution, Ho Chi Minh became Chairman of the Provisional Government (Prime Minister of the Democratic Republic of Vietnam) on 28 August 1945 and issued a Proclamation of Independence of the Democratic Republic of Vietnam on September 2.
-Although he convinced Emperor Bảo Đại to abdicate, his government was not recognized by any country.
-He repeatedly petitioned American President Harry S. Truman for support for Vietnamese independence, citing the Atlantic Charter, but Truman did not respond due to his anti-communist stance.
-After the successful establishment of an independent Democratic Republic of Vietnam in Hanoi, Vietnam was occupied by Kuomintang forces in the north and Anglo-French forces in the south.
+Ho Chi Minh later became Chairman of the Provisional Government (Prime Minister) on 28 August 1945 and issued a Proclamation of Independence of the Democratic Republic of Vietnam on September 2.
+Although the Viet Minh convinced Emperor Bảo Đại to abdicate, the government was not yet recognized by any nation.

+Ho Chi Minh repeatedly petitioned President Harry Truman for support for Vietnamese independence, citing the Atlantic Charter, but Truman did not respond due to his anti-communist stance.
+After the successful establishment of an independent government in Hanoi, Vietnam was occupied by Kuomintang forces in the north and Anglo-French forces in the south of the 16th parallel.